Joan Walton (Chair)

 Michael O’Sullivan (Links Co-ordinator)

 Dr Michael O’Sullivan (PhD, LicTh, MTh, BDiv (Hons), BacPhil (Hons), BSocSc (Hons) has been a member of BASS - now INSS - since its birth, and of its Board of Directors since 2017.
 He is also a member of the Editorial Board of the INSS journal, Journal for the Study of Spirituality (JSS).

 Michael is Co-founder, Executive Director, and Treasurer of the Spirituality Institute for Research and Education in Dublin, Ireland (https://spiritualityinstitute.ie).
 He was Director of the Higher Dip and MA in Applied Spirituality when they were awards of the National University of Ireland (2005-11), Director of the MA in Applied Spirituality when it was an award of Dublin City University (2011-15), and founding programme leader of the MA in Applied Spirituality at South East Technological University (2016-2022).
 He is Emeritus Senior Lecturer and foundng member of the Spirituality in Society and the Professions Research Group at South East Technological University (SETU), in Waterford, Ireland, a research fellow at the University of the Free State, South Africa, a member of the leadership board of the Centre for the Academic Study of Christian Spirituality at the University of Zurich, a founder-member of the International Relations Committee of the Society for the Study of Christian Spirituality (SSCS), which is linked to the American Academy of Religion (AAR), President of that scholarly society, having previously served as its Vice President, member of its Governing Board, and of its Board of Directors.
 He has served as a member of the editorial board of Spiritus, the Society's journal, since 2011, and is a former member of the steering committee of the Christian Spirituality Study Group of the AAR.
-He is also a research fellow of the European Institute for Spirituality in Economics and Society (SPES), a research associate of the Centre for the Study of Spirituality at the University of Hull, a member of the Spirituality in Research and Innovation Group (SRIG) at Trinity College Dublin, Ireland, and a member of Spiritual Directors International.
+He is also a fellow of the European Institute for Spirituality in Economics and Society (SPES), a research associate of the Centre for the Study of Spirituality at the University of Hull, a member of the Spirituality in Research and Innovation Group (SRIG) at Trinity College Dublin, Ireland, a member of the American Academy of Religion and of Spiritual Directors International (SDI).

 Further information and links to selected publications: